alessandrocarrese/circadian-hacks/papers/00_SPR_Comprehensive_Analysis.md

 **Incandescent and halogen sources remain the only artificial light sources that maintain natural-like spectral balance** (minimal <420 nm content, high NIR 20-25%, SPR >5.0, damage:protection ratio <0.2) without requiring supplementation or protective equipment.

-**The spectral evolution of artificial lighting—incandescent → blue-pump LED → violet-pump LED—has not been a progression toward safety, but rather a series of compromises trading one harm for another while maintaining energy efficiency as the dominant design criterion.** True photobiological safety requires integration of SPR, NIR content, violet limits, and damage-to-protection ratios into mandatory standards, with evolutionary natural light serving as the non-negotiable reference.
+**The spectral evolution of artificial lighting-incandescent → blue-pump LED → violet-pump LED-has not been a progression toward safety, but rather a series of compromises trading one harm for another while maintaining energy efficiency as the dominant design criterion.** True photobiological safety requires integration of SPR, NIR content, violet limits, and damage-to-protection ratios into mandatory standards, with evolutionary natural light serving as the non-negotiable reference.

 ### 4.9 Evolutionary Architecture and Hybrid Lighting Solutions